InformaticsMatters/nextflow-pcluster/README.md

     [...]
     Cluster deleted successfully.

->   It is always worth checking the AWS CloudFormation console to make
+>   We've noticed that tearing-down the cluster may not always be successful
-    sure the stack responsible for the cluster has been deleted, and any VPC that you expect to have ben deleted is also absent.
+    (observed October 2020) and manual intervention in the AWS CloudFormation console was required.
+It is always worth checking the AWS CloudFormation console to make sure the stack responsible for the cluster has been deleted, and any VPC that you expect to have ben deleted is also absent otherwise it my prevent you forming a new cluster.

 ---